WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## firstEntry

 The `firstEntry` method returns the first entry in the map.
-Example:

 ```js
 const map = new SuperMap();